gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 Now we have to decide what collaborators will be needed, and what their responsibilities will be.
 So from this perspective the entrypoint we just defined is now the new user.
 Again, we're treating its collaborators as black-boxes.
-And again, we only care about what they do, but not *how*.
+And again, at first we only care about what they do, but not *how*.
-So we define only their interfaces.

 <center><img src="/assets/peeling-an-onion/descending.png" style="zoom:33%;" /></center>